python/devguide/langchanges.rst

 You will first need a PEP that you will present to python-ideas.
-You may be a little hazy on the technical details as various core developers can help with that, but do realize that if you do not present your idea to python-ideas or python-list ahead of time you may find out it is technically not possible (e.g., Python's parser will not support the grammar change as it is an LL(1) parser).
+You may be a little hazy on the technical details as various core developers can help with that, but do realize that if you do not present your idea to python-ideas or python-list ahead of time you may find out it is technically not possible.
 Expect extensive comments on the PEP, some of which will be negative.

 Once your PEP has been modified to be of proper quality and to take into account comments made on python-ideas, it may proceed to python-dev.
 There it